rebekkaa/starter-academic/content/home/contact.md

   spacing:
     padding: ["10px", "0", "10px", "0"]
 ---
-Would you like to get in touch to say hi, discuss ideas, or collaborate?
+Would you like to get in touch?

 You can reach me at wohlrab@cmu.edu